MicrosoftDocs/power-platform/power-platform/admin/create-users-assign-online-security-roles.md

 ## Create an Administrative user account
 An Administrative user is a user who has access to the Settings and Administration features but has no access to any of the functionality.
 Use this account to assign administrative users to perform day-to-day maintenance functions (create user accounts, manage security roles, and so on).
 Because an administrative user doesn't have access to customer data nor any functionality, the user doesn't require a license (after setup).

 You need to have the System Administrator security role or equivalent permissions to create an administrative user.
-First, you'll create a user account in Office 365, and then in model-driven apps in Dynamics 365, select the **Administrative** access mode for the account.
+First, you'll create a user account in Microsoft 365, and then in model-driven apps in Dynamics 365, select the **Administrative** access mode for the account.

 > [!NOTE]
 > See [Create an administrative user and prevent elevation of security role privilege](prevent-elevation-security-role-privilege.md) for an example of how an Administrative user account can be used.